 Imperfections

 Resin and pressed preservation is a careful art.
 No piece is ever 100% without flaw and this is what is beautiful about it.
 No one else in the world has the same preservation.
-Please expect some bubbles in resin.
+Please expect some bubbles, flowers changing shape, transparent spotting for resin.
 For pressed preservation, there could be a few tiny specks of petals throughout the frame that come loose during shipping.

 Size Limitations